-To change data source for some curves, select the curves you wish to change source for and select Change Data Source command from the right-click menu.
+To change data source for curves, select the curves for which you wish to change source and select Change Data Source from the right-click menu.
 The following dialog will appear:

 In both cases, the following parameters are available to change:

 Common for the different ways of changing data source is that if a parameter is not shared among all the curves, the drop down list will show “Mixed Cases, “Mixed Trajectory Types”, “Mixed Well Paths” or “Mixed Time Steps” to indicate that the curves have different values for that parameter.
 It is still possible to select a common parameter for them which will then be applied across the curves.